tomartin-42/libftprintf/README.md

-My versio of printf function.
+My version of printf function.

 I made this proyect whitd old subjet specification buy the new subject is verry more easy.